wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/understand-co-management/includes/3-learn-about-co-management-prerequisites.md

 Intune is part of Microsoft's [Enterprise Mobility + Security (EMS) suite](https://www.microsoft.com/microsoft-365/enterprise-mobility-security).
 Intune integrates with Azure Active Directory (Azure AD) to control who has access, and what they can access.
 It also integrates with Azure Information Protection for data protection.
 It can be used with the Microsoft 365 suite of products.

 You can access Intune using the Microsoft Endpoint Manager admin center.
-If you are unable to access Intune using the step below, or don't have an Intune license, sign up now for the [Intune free trial](/mem/intune/fundamentals/free-trial-sign-up).
+If you are unable to access Intune using the step below, confirm that you have an Intune license (see above).

 If you are uncertain whether you have a Microsoft Intune license, you can confirm access using the following steps: